UNCLASSIFIED (U)

 Attend to a family member receiving medical, dental, or optical examination or treatment (including general family care purposes, such as well-baby visits or minor illnesses);

-Attend to a family member who would, as determined by health authorities, jeopardize the health of others by his or her presence in the community because of exposure to a communicable disease; or
+Attend to a family member who would, as determined by health authorities, jeopardize the health of others by their presence in the community because of exposure to a communicable disease; or

 Make arrangements necessitated by the death of a family member or attend the funeral of a family member.

-A maximum of 104 hours (13 days) may be used per leave year for the purposes in 3 FAM 3423, subparagraph a(5), or, for a part-time employee or an employee with an uncommon tour of duty, the number of hours of sick leave he or she normally accrues during a leave year.
+A maximum of 104 hours (13 days) may be used per leave year for the purposes in 3 FAM 3423, subparagraph a(5), or, for a part-time employee or an employee with an uncommon tour of duty, the number of hours of sick leave they normally accrue during a leave year.

 Up to 104 (13 days) hours of sick leave may be advanced to an employee in accordance with the policies in 3 FAM 3428.